zarr-conventions/zarr-conventions-spec/README.md

 - Conventions must not require approval of a central authority (e.g. Zarr Steering Council, Zarr Implementation Council); anyone can create a Convention
 - Conventions should be self describing in terms of the specific metadata fields they contain.
 - Convention metadata attributes must not be able to collide or conflict with metadata attributes of other conventions.
+- Conventions must support composability, allowing one convention to extend or reference properties from another convention.
+- Convention properties must be accessible at a predictable location in the metadata structure.

 Non-requirements
 - This specification addresses only _new data_; conventions do not retroactively apply to existing data written before the creation of the Conventions framework.